 - Trust - Instead of needing to trust a wide array of software vendors, trust can be placed in a single entity (the store operator).

-- Consistent experience.
-Because software must conform to device guidelines, separate apps will have greater consistency of interface and user experience.
+- Consistent experience - Because software must conform to device guidelines, separate apps have a greater consistency of interface and user experience.
 The user is already familiar with the general way the software looks, feels, and operates.

-- Easier updates.
-When an update is available for software installed from the app store, the store can notify the user that an update is available.
+- Easier updates - When an update is available for software installed from the app store, the store can notify the user.
 The user does not need to manually check for new updates.
 If multiple updates are available, they can be installed by the app store all at once.

 macOS App Store (Apple computer)

 The macOS App Store was launched on January 6, 2011.
-It is part of the macOS operating system, and may be used to find, download, and install software for a Mac.
-The App Store is also used to install security updates, and upgrade to newer versions of macOS.
+It is part of macOS, and may be used to find, download, and install software for a Mac.
+The App Store is also used to install security updates and upgrade to newer versions of macOS.

 On macOS computers, the App Store is located in the Applications folder and as a default icon on the dock.

 The macOS App Store is closely integrated with a macOS feature called Gatekeeper, which verifies the digital signature of all apps downloaded from the Internet.
 For information about changing Gatekeeper settings, see Changing Gatekeeper settings in macOS.